Can you ever think about the growth and sustainability of a business without marketing? You can’t.

 While you’re thinking of marketing, you must have a solid plan to execute the same.

 Without a clearly defined plan document, you can’t successfully run your marketing campaign.
 As a result, you can’t reach your customer, and your business can fail.
-This is the reason that you should have an effective marketing plan while operating a business or working for it as a marketing professional.
+It is the reason that you should have an effective marketing plan while operating a business or working for it as a marketing professional.

 The most important question is – how to write a marketing plan for your business?
 Simultaneously, the importance is more on how to write a digital marketing plan.
 Everything is digital, and you can’t ignore it.

 Before proceeding further in guiding you in preparing the most effective plan for your digital marketing strategies, let me tell the basics of marketing, and obviously, of digital marketing.
 You might be well-learned in these fundamentals.
 But I’ve many readers who are just beginning.
 I’m taking care of both – advanced learners and beginners.
-You may skip the foundation section and jump to the main part, if you wish.
+You may skip the foundation section and jump to the central part if you wish.

 What is Marketing?